Vyral/tony-geraci-recruiting/_posts/2019-10-07-going-from-part-time-to-full-time-in-real-estate.md

 ---
 layout: post
-title: Going from part-time to full-time in real estate
+title: How to Move From Part-Time to Full-Time
 date: 2019-10-07 20:08:40
 tags:
   - Transaction Management